-For Private issuers, the Sub-Fund is taking into account the principal adverse impacts on sustainability factors.
+For private issuers, the Sub-Fund is taking into account the principal adverse impacts on sustainability factors.

-- the Principal Adverse Impact analysis is part of the Corporate Responsibility Rating (See below), - the Management Company is implementing an Adverse Impact on Sustainability Policy, measuring the PAI.
+- the Principal Adverse Impact ("PAI") analysis is part of the Corporate Responsibility Rating (See below) - DNCA Finance is implementing an Adverse Impact on Sustainability Policy, measuring the PAI.
 The Policy first intend to monitor the contributions to climate change (CO2 emissions, CO2 intensity, implied temperature) in the context of the "Climate Trajectory" objectives.